-Welcome to the Family and Friends Page.
-Thank you for your interest in Co-Occurring Disorders.
+Welcome to the Family and Friends section of the Co-Occurring Resources webpage.

 You may wonder what co-occurring disorders are.
-A person has a co-occurring disorder when he or she has a mental illness and substance use disorder.
+A person has a co-occurring disorder when they have a mental illness and substance use disorder.

 Did you know that Hawaii received a grant from the federal government to improve the quality of care for those who have co-occurring disorders?
 It was called the Co-Occurring State Incentive Grant or COSIG.